MyStreetHealth — back to home mystreethealth.com | Telehealth Buprenorphine Care

 After waiting · Before your first dose

 The SOWS (Subjective Opioid Withdrawal Scale, Handelsman 1987) is a 16-item self-check.
 Score each item 0–4, then add up the total.
-A total of 17 or higher means you are ready to take your first dose.
-Below 17 → wait another hour and re-score.
+A total of 17 or higher may mean you are ready for your first dose, but only if you also waited the amount of time your clinician told you to wait.
+If your score is below 17, wait another hour and re-score.

 Score each item: 0 = not at all · 1 = a little · 2 = moderately · 3 = quite a bit · 4 = extremely